dryzhkov/n-puzzle/README.md

 # N-Puzzle

-A simple puzzle writted in React with TypeScript
+A simple puzzle written in React with TypeScript

 Initial run: